End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: System Overview

 Here, $\mathbf{o}(t) \in \mathbb{R}^{3 \times 50}$ denotes the 3D input from 50 HES, $\mathbf{h}(t)$ represents the internal hidden state of the proprietary controller, and $\tilde{\mathbf{p}}(t) \in \mathbb{R}^{6}$ is the 6D reference pose at time $t$.
-A 6D pose is described as $\mathbf{p} = (x, y, z, \alpha, \beta, \gamma)^T$ in mm and degree.
-The proprietary controller $\pi_{\text{PC}}$ leverages a neural network to predict the estimated pose of the mover from $\mathbf{o}(t)$, enabling closed-loop position control based on the estimated and reference pose \cite{schultePlanarmotorantriebssystemXPlanar2022b}.
+A 6D pose is described as $\mathbf{p} = (x, y, z, \alpha, \beta, \gamma)^T$ in mm and degrees.
+The proprietary controller $\pi_{\text{PC}}$ leverages a neural network to predict the estimated pose of the mover from $\mathbf{o}(t)$, enabling closed-loop position control based on the estimated and reference poses~\cite{schultePlanarmotorantriebssystemXPlanar2022b}.
 The output $\hat{\mathbf{a}}(t) \in \mathbb{R}^{3 \times 24}$ specifies the actuation commands, where each of the 24 coils is controlled by a triple $\hat{\mathbf{y}}_i = (d_i, q_i, \phi_i)$ corresponding to the $d$-axis current, the $q$-axis current and the electrical phase angle, respectively.
 To reduce data size, these values are quantized so that each $d_i$ and $q_i$ current is stored as a signed 2-byte integer (\texttt{int16}), and each angle $\phi_i$ is encoded as an unsigned 2-byte integer (\texttt{uint16}) covering one full electrical rotation with wraparound at 65535.
 In practice, only a subset of coils, typically up to 16 out of 24, are active at each time step, with the remainder effectively disabled (i.e., receiving $d_i = 0$, $q_i = 0$, $\phi_i = 0$).
 This software architecture enables 6D tracking of reference poses $\tilde{\mathbf{p}}(t)$.

 It is important to note that each HES exhibits slightly different characteristics due to manufacturing inaccuracies.
 These variations are not modeled in this work, as the focus does not lie on generalization across movers and tiles.
-Furthermore, HES measurements contain noise, leading to a noisy 6D pose estimate predicted by $\pi_{\text{PC}}$, with a standard deviation of approximately $\SI{0.006}{\milli\meter}$ or $0.006^\circ$.
+Furthermore, HES measurements, typically ranging from $-2000$ to $2000$ increments depending on the mover pose, contain inherent noise with a standard deviation of 4 increments.
+This leads to a noisy 6D pose estimate predicted by $\pi_{\text{PC}}$, with a standard deviation of approximately $\SI{0.006}{\milli\meter}$ or $0.006^\circ$.